-- Administer or assist with the self-administration of: - A seizure rescue medication or medication prescribed to treat seizure disorder symptoms; and - A manual dose of prescribed electrical stimulation using a vagus nerve stimulator magnet; and - Recognize the signs and symptoms of seizures and the appropriate steps to be taken to respond to these symptoms.
+- 1. Administer or assist with the self-administration of: - A seizure rescue medication or medication prescribed to treat seizure disorder symptoms; and - A manual dose of prescribed electrical stimulation using a vagus nerve stimulator magnet; and - 2.
+Recognize the signs and symptoms of seizures and the appropriate steps to be taken to respond to these symptoms.

-At least once every three (3) years, persons employed as athletic coaches shall receive training related to the recognition and management of concussions, dehydration, or other health emergencies; students' health and safety issues related to environmental issues; communicable diseases; and sudden cardiac arrest.
+At least once every three (3) years, persons employed as athletic coaches; licensed teacher coaches; or competitive or noncompetitive spirit coaches shall receive training related to the recognition and management of concussions, dehydration, or other health emergencies; students' health and safety issues related to environmental issues; communicable diseases; and sudden cardiac arrest.
 The training may include a component on best practices for a coach to educate parents of students involved in athletics on sports safety.
+Athletic coaches, licensed teacher coaches, or competitive or noncompetitive spirit coaches shall maintain a Basic Life Support certification in cardiopulmonary resuscitation and automated external defibrillation.